 Participating Lenders do not advise or consult with homebuyers on the Terms & Conditions of the FHS.
 The FHS independently and exclusively manages the administration of the Scheme, and all queries pertaining to the Scheme should be directed to the FHS.

-^{}Other Participating Lenders may join the Scheme at a later date.
+\Other authorised mortgage lenders may join the Scheme at a later date.
 FHS Ireland DAC is not regulated by the Central Bank of Ireland.

 ELIGIBILITY

 To be eligible for the Scheme you must be: